Saint-Venant/massive_graphs/tme2/readme.txt

 	tools.c
-outputEx2/				// will contain the output files of exercise 2 outputEx4/				// will contain the output files of exercise 4 tme2.pdf
+outputEx2/				// will contain the output files of exercise 2 outputEx4/				// will contain the output files of exercise 4 scripts/				// will contain python scripts to analyze data and make plots pictures/				// will contain the graphs produced for exercises 2 and 4 tme2.pdf